Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 This simplification means also less control, hence the difference with AKS.

 ![Diagram showing the architecture of Azure Container Apps](./assets/azure-container-apps.png)

-Azure Container Apps has the following features:
-- *Revisions*: automatic versioning that helps to manage the application lifecycle of your container apps
-- *Traffic control*: split incoming HTTP traffic across multiple revisions for Blue/Green deployments and A/B testing
-- *Ingress*: simple HTTPS ingress configuration, without the need to worry about DNS and certificates
-- *Autoscaling*: leverage all KEDA-supported scale triggers to scale your app based on external metrics
-- *Secrets*: deploy secrets that are securely shared between containers, scale rules and Dapr sidecars
-- *Monitoring*: the standard output and error streams are automatically written to Log Analytics
-- *Dapr*: through a simple flag, you can enable native Dapr integration for your Container Apps

 Azure Container Apps introduces the following concepts:
 - *Environment*: this is a secure boundary around a group of Container Apps.